AckerlyXu/heima/articles/app-service-web/web-sites-create-web-jobs.md

 ## <a name="CreateScheduled"></a>Create a scheduled WebJob using the Azure Scheduler
 The following alternate technique makes use of the Azure Scheduler.
 In this case, your WebJob does not have any direct knowledge of the schedule.
 Instead, the Azure Scheduler gets configured to trigger your WebJob on a schedule.

-The Azure Portal Preview doesn't yet have the ability to create a scheduled WebJob, but until that feature is added you can do it by using the [Classic Management Portal](http://manage.windowsazure.cn).
+The Azure Portal doesn't yet have the ability to create a scheduled WebJob, but until that feature is added you can do it by using the [Classic Management Portal](http://manage.windowsazure.cn).

 1. In the [Classic Management Portal](http://manage.windowsazure.cn) go to the WebJob page and click **Add**.
 2. In the **How to Run** box, choose **Run on a schedule**.